 Put simply: Roger Redhat proved too “red” for some, so Jonathan and Jennifer Yellow Hat broke away and formed their own group.
 But this weakened both, enabling Billy Bluehat to win.

 Or put a bit more plainly: Labour coped very badly after their 1979 defeat.
 Labour has a tendency to go into a state of civil war after leaving government (and to Ed Miliband’s credit this didn’t happen at all in 2010.
 2017 update: Ahem…) and in the Eighties this happened worse than ever.
-With the increasingly troublesome left winger Tony Benn opting out, the 1980 party leadership election was between two men Michael Foot and Denis Healey.
-Both were sixty something intellectuals first elected in the great landslide of 1945.
+With the increasingly troublesome left-winger Tony Benn opting out, the 1980 party leadership election was between two men Michael Foot and Denis Healey.
+Both were sixty-something intellectuals first elected in the Attlee years.
 Both would live into their late nineties (Healey is still alive.
 2017 update: he died in 2015 age 98).
 But the left-winger Foot won unexpectedly, beating the more populist Healey.
-Many on the Right (some of whom may have sneakily voted for Foot to strengthen their own argument that Labour had slid into the loony Left) jumped ship forming a new centrist party, the Social Democratic Party (SDP).
+Many on the Right (some of whom may have sneakily voted for Foot to strengthen their own argument that Labour had slid towards the “loony Left”) jumped ship forming a new centrist party, the Social Democratic Party (SDP).
 By the end of 1981, they were more popular than the “evil” Thatcherites on one side and the “Loony lefties” of Labour on the other.
-The SDP’s allure quickly faded after they unwisely allied with the Liberals.
+The SDP’s allure quickly faded, however, after they unwisely allied with the Liberals.

 The practical upshot of this was that three parties went into the 1983 election.

-Mrs Thatcher’s Tories were less popular than in 1979 (their share of the vote fell).
+Mrs Thatcher’s Tories were actually less popular than in 1979 (their share of the vote fell).
 But boosted by the jingoistic fervour of the post-Falklands War mood, a slick campaign and the keen support of the Murdoch press, they won handsomely.
 The only awkward moment of the campaign for the Tories was the public grilling the Prime Minister received during a TV phone-in over the sinking of the General Belgrano.
-But this was not from Labour but from a member of the public.
+But this was not from Labour but from a member of the public, the late Diana Gould.

 As it was, the election was a disaster.
 New Labour MP Anthony Blair surely observed that Labour had a long way to go policy and presentation-wise but to his credit never seems to have considered joining the SDP.
 Tony Benn lost his seat.